oaqa/uima-ecd/README.md

 The Experiment Configuration Description (ECD) is a set of capabilities built on top of [UIMA](http://uima.apache.org/) and [uimaFIT](http://code.google.com/p/uimafit/), that allows the creation of UIMA pipelines form a configuration file.

-An ECD can have the following sections:
+An ECD must have the following sections:
  - experiment
  - collection-reader
  - pipeline

+ The following sections are optional:

  - post-process

 Resources within a pipeline are specified using either an inherit or a class mapping: